dpalmasan/dev-job-analytics/README.md

 # Jobservatory (WIP)

-A platform to analyze technology trend over time, based on information on múltiple platform.
+A platform to analyze technologies trend over time, by country, and by importance on StackOverFlow.

 ## Scrappers